tasmiachow/tasmiachow/README.md

 # Hi, I'm Tasmia 😄
 - 🎓 Computer Science Graduate from Hunter College (Jan 2025)
 - 💻 Software Engineer | Full-Stack/Frontend Developer
-- 🚀 I love building accessible tech and turning creative ideas into real, working applications!
+- 🚀 I love building tech that's intuitive and easy to use!
 - 📖 Currently focused on **Data Structures & Algorithms (LeetCode)** and **Web Dev Projects**
-- 🎯 Especially interested in **Full-Stack(Frontend) Engineering**, with a growing passion for **AI & ML**
+- 🎯 Especially interested in **Full-Stack/Frontend Engineering**, with a growing passion for **AI & ML**
 - 🌱 On the lookout for my next adventure in **Software Engineering!**

 ---